i-rin-eam/meta-ads/README.md

         });
 ```
 <br>

-*Lastly, add the following code to your activity's onDestroy() function to release resources the interstitial uses:*
+*Lastly, add the following code to your activity's onDestroy() function to release resources the interstitial uses.*

 ```java
     @Override